A guide to safely assembling and dismantling scaffolds

 Training, supervision and monitoring

-Reasonable steps should be taken to ensure work is carried out safely by:
+Simple steps that can be taken to make sure work is carried out safely include:

 • checking the training level of scaffolders